 To estimate a software project means to calculate the time & costs of the project completion.
 This practice helps the client establish the right scope of work, understand what timeline is needed, and whether it is feasible with regard to his/her business goals.

 Projects that were not estimated beforehand can have overruns, be overdue, and cost more than the set budget of the client.
 And it’s counterproductive to let things go on their own.
 So, to plan future projects, gain experience in project development and receive the other benefits, we turn to project estimation.
+This is also a good tip in your knowledge pursuit of how to scale a startup.

 There are two methods to estimate the project cost.
 These are: